SizeCredit/size-solidity/README.md

 - the borrower debt is reduced in: repayment, standard liquidation, liquidation with replacement, self liquidation, borrower exit
 - you can exit a SOL (??)
 - if isLiquidatable && liquidator has enough cash, the liquidation should always succeed (requires adding more checks to isLiquidatable)
+- When a user self liquidates a SOL, it will improve the collateralization ratio of other SOLs.
+This is because self liquidating decreases the FOL's face value, so it decreases all SOL's debt

 References